hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Notes

+- This operation treats all tissue as either tumourous or not, and allows specification of a single alpha/beta for each type (i.e., one for tumourous tissues, one for normal tissues).
+Owing to this limitation, use of this operation is generally limited to single-OAR or PTV-only EQD2 conversions.

 - This operation requires NumberOfFractions and cannot use DosePerFraction.
 The reasoning is that the DosePerFraction would need to be specified for each individual voxel; the prescription DosePerFraction is NOT the same as voxels